 Non-Resident Companies and Portugal-Source Income

 Companies without a physical presence in Portugal but having income tied to a PE still have to pay Portuguese corporate income tax (CIT).
-Companies not headquartered in Portugal who profit from Portuguese sources also have to pay particular withholding tax (WHT) on their earnings.
+Companies not headquartered in Portugal who profit from Portuguese sources also have to pay a particular withholding tax (WHT) on their earnings.
 Where the receiver is from and the type of income it is will affect these rates.

 Corporate Income Tax (CIT) Rates and Surtaxes